anchpop/wise_mans_haskell/book.md

 "hello"
 ```

 You'll see that confusingly, Lens indices for tuples start at 1.
-But what can you do.

 Let's briefly discuss the structure of this project.
 The `main` function for our project is in `app/Main.hs`.
 It imports the `Lib` module which we define in `src/Lib.hs`.
 Inside `Lib.hs` we define a function called `someFunc`, so we're able to call it inside `Main.hs`.